danhayden/udacity-fswd-nanodegree_project-4/README.md

 For the sake of simplicity speaker is defined as a StringProperty to avoid the need create a separate speaker entity.

+### Task 2: Add Sessions to User Wishlist

+#### Define the following Endpoints methods

+- `addSessionToWishlist(SessionKey)`
+   adds the session to the user's list of sessions they are interested in attending

+- `getSessionsInWishlist()`
+   query for all the sessions in a conference that the user is interested in

 [1]: https://developers.google.com/appengine
 [2]: http://python.org